 involved (M1).
 Higher, the body stops vibrating (M2) leaving just the upper layers (cover).

 The thick, deep mass of M1 naturally resists more breath than the thinner mass of M2.
 As an awareness exercise, try clapping your hands normally with four fingers, then with just two fingers to get the effect.

 The vocal folds can be held together at the midline with more or less effort.
 One of the natural actions of the larynx is to close completely when you swallow.
 Using these compression muscles in a controlled way allows you to manipulate the amount of SGP that builds up, and therefore influence the tone and volume.

 The control we have over these muscles allows a high degree of adjustment, to the point where both M1 and M2 can resist the same amount of breath pressure, even though the vocal fold mass is significantly different.

-The transition in the middle of the range of an untrained singer is very noticable – often described as a 'crack' or 'break'.
+The transition in the middle of the range of an untrained singer is very noticable – as explained above, it's often described as a 'crack' or 'break'.
 While this may be desirable in certain styles and songs, most of the time we want to disguise the transition.
 And it's certainly a great skill for any singer to acquire.

 The aim of mixing is to simulate the sound quality of a different laryngeal mechanism (M2 when in M1, M1 when in M2) so that you can have Thick-sounding Thin folds and Thin-sounding Thick folds.
 For the voice geeks among you, the intensity adjustments required are approximately -10 dB to simulate M2 while in M1, and +5dB to simulate M1 while in M2.